yashm5528/SQLChatBot/README.md

 ## About this repository
 This project aims to provide a simple way to run a Text-to-SQL like chatbot.

-You can use this project and with minor adjustments, create your own application for your database.
+You can use this project and with minor adjustments, create your own Text-to-SQL application for your database.

 ## Project specifications